US, Europeans urge Iran to keep allowing nuclear inspections - WTMJ

 “The measures that have been taken in Tehran and may be taken in the coming days are anything but helpful.
 They endanger the Americans’ path back into this agreement.
 The more pressure that is exerted, the more politically difficult it will be to find a solution,” he said.

+The diplomats also expressed concern about human rights violations in Iran and its ballistic missile program.

+In Iran, Rouhani expressed hope Thursday that the Biden administration will rejoin the accord and lift the U.S. sanctions that Washington re-imposed under Trump, according to state television.

-The accord aims to prevent Iran from developing a nuclear bomb, which it says it doesn’t want to do.
-Tehran has been using its violations of the deal to put pressure on the remaining signatories — France, Germany, Britain, Russia and China — to provide more incentives to Iran to offset crippling. sanctions the Trump administration re-imposed after pulling out of the 2015 deal.
+Tehran has been using its violations of the nuclear deal to put pressure on the remaining signatories — France, Germany, Britain, Russia and China — to provide more incentives to Iran to offset crippling sanctions the Trump administration re-imposed after pulling out of the 2015 deal.

 German Chancellor Angela Merkel and the president of the European Council spoke with Iranian President Hassan Rouhani this week to try to end the diplomatic standoff.
-The head of the International Atomic Energy Agency, the U.N. nuclear watchdog, is scheduled to travel to Iran this weekend to find a solution that allows the agency to continue inspections.
+The head of the IAEA is scheduled to travel to Iran this weekend to find a solution that allows the agency to continue inspections.

-In Iran, Rouhani expressed hope Thursday that the Biden administration will rejoin the accord and lift the U.S. sanctions that the United States re-imposed under Trump, according to state television.

-Ahead of Thursday’s talks in Paris, U.S. State Department spokesperson Ned Price urged Iran to “provide full and timely cooperation with the IAEA.”
+Geir Moulson in Berlin, Matt Lee in Washington and Masha Macpherson in Paris contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.